Priest hunter: Methods

 Walsingham tracked down Catholic priests in England and supposed conspirators by employing informers and intercepting correspondence.
 Shortly before setting off for England, Edmund Campion learned that a letter detailing their party and mission had been intercepted and that they were expected in England.
 It was a common practice for a spy to pose as a Catholic and engage a suspect in conversation in the hope of eliciting an incriminating statement.
 This technique led to the arrest and execution of Richard Simpson in 1588.

 Apostate Catholics and former priests and seminarians were particularly helpful in this regard.
-A London priest hunter named Sledd had been a servant to Dr. Nicholas Morton at the English College in Rome.
+A London priest hunter named Sledd had been a servant to Nicholas Morton at the English College in Rome.
 After George Haydock had been betrayed to Sledd by one of Haydock's old acquaintances, Sledd went to the house where Haydock took his meals, and recognized the priest Arthur Pitts and law student William Jenneson.